hacdias/playground/README.md

-#MVC PHP Bootstrap
+#InMVC

-This is an homemade PHP MVC Bootstrap whose objective is being simple.
-Right now, this is incomplete but I will push new files soon.
+This is an homemade PHP framework that follows the MVC model and it is currently in the kiln.
+Feel free to help.